 Everything is available in the Indian market: Expensive?
 Yes.
 But you can buy anything that you want in India.
 The the foreign brand-names and items are easily available in the bigger cities.
 Most of the time, they cost about the same as they would in USA, based on my limited window-shopping.

 Services industry is finally showing up, but customer service is so-so: The customer service is not ‘first come first serve’; it is based on the how much money you have.
 The mentality is still the same – corruption and power are still the key drivers.

-So there you have it, my observations on main changes in India.
-It is still the same old India – with bigger houses, more traffic, more run-arounds and more economic partition between rich and poor.
+So there, you have it – my observations on main changes in India.
+It is still the same old India – with bigger houses, more traffic, more run-around and more economic divide between rich and poor.

 - Trash and litter in India?
 Who cares!